dtrungtin/actor-booking-scraper/README.md

     "bayesian_review_score"      // Top reviewed
 ]
 ```
 * `extendOutputFunction` Function that takes a JQuery handle ($) as argument and returns data that will be merged with the default output, only when `simple` = false.
-More information in [Extend output function](#extend-output-function).

 ## Starting with URLs